dmbarbour/glas/docs/GlasCLI.md

     # install
     sudo mv /tmp/glas /usr/bin/

-In practice, different binaries are needed for different operating systems and machine architectures.
-With '--extract' we cannot provide target information on the command line, but we could create a module for each target (e.g. 'glas-binary-linux-x64') or define a 'target' module that describes the default compilation target.
+In practice, different binaries are needed for different operating systems and architectures.
+This is easily resolved.
+We could name modules for different targets, such as 'glas-binary-linux-x64'.
+Or we could introduce a 'target' module that serves a similar role as architecture-specific headers.
+We can override 'target' for cross compilation.

+*Note:* During early bootstrap, we might favor an intermediate language, e.g. extract to ".c" file, then apply mature optimizing C compiler.

 ## Exit Codes